 3. Apply modes of inquiry and research processes to investigate and engage in contemporary financial accounting issues effective of social and cultural change.

 4. Analyse, evaluate and synthesise both quantitative and qualitative data communicating outcomes in formats reflective of audience and purpose.

 5. Expand your awareness of appropriate professional practice and ethical conduct across diverse financial accounting contexts and environments.

 6. Engage in independent and collaborative work processes to plan, develop, deliver and evaluate a project.

 Lectures will include, but not be restricted to, the following topics

 - Images of accounting

 - Professional responsibility

-3. Standards setting
+- Standards setting

-4. Indigenous accounting
+- Indigenous accounting

-5. Corporate social reporting
+- Corporate social reporting

-6. Culture and reporting
+- Culture and reporting

-7. New forms of reporting
+- New forms of reporting

-8. Human resource accounting
+- Human resource accounting